-FAGE will require its [Procurement, Technical Compliance and HR] staff to complete training on modern slavery.
-This is planned to take place by the end of 2018.
+FAGE trained its [Procurement, Technical Compliance and HR] staff on modern slavery in June 2018.

 • our business's purchasing practices, specifically on how we can influence supply chain conditions to prevent purchases at unrealistically low prices;

 • the avoidance of using labour engaged on unrealistically low wages or wages below a country's national minimum wage or providing products by an unrealistic deadline;

 • how to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available;